laixintao/iredis/iredis/data/commands/lpos.md

 expect the match to be found very early, but want to be sure that in case this is not true, the command does not take too much time to run.

+When `MAXLEN` is used, it is possible to specify 0 as the maximum number of comparisons, as a way to tell the command we want unlimited comparisons.
+This is better than giving a very large `MAXLEN` option because it is more general.

 @return

-The command returns the integer representing the matching element, or null if there is no match.
+The command returns the integer representing the matching element, or `nil` if there is no match.
 However, if the `COUNT` option is given the command returns an array (empty if there are no matches).